-Show & Tell – Social Media-Data in Research Practice (looking back)
+Show & Tell – Social Media-Data in Research Practice I (looking back on summer 2022)

 Lecture Series: "Show & Tell – Social Media Data in Research Practice" (online)